 Benefits of Having an Attorney Send a Cease and Desist Letter

-• A letter from an attorney is most likely to be taken seriously than a letter from an individual
+โขA letter from an attorney is more likely to be taken seriously than a letter from an individual

-If the opposing party fails to Cease or desist, you should discuss your legal counsel on the next course of Action.
+If the opposing party fails to cease or desist, you should discuss with your legal counsel the next course of action.
 The legal counsel will advise you accordingly, depending on the type of breach and the harm caused as a result of the breach.